codex-bot/weather/README.md

             "...message here..."
         )
 ```
-When user inputs `/cities` command in the telegram chat with bot, you'll receive a debug message with the payload into you terminal:
+When user inputs `/cities` command in the telegram chat with bot, you'll receive a debug message with the payload into your terminal:
 `
 logging.py          :17                  debug() 	 /cities handler fired with payload {'command': 'cities', 'params': '', 'chat': 'RXRI6S0N', 'user': 'VZXTDQ44'}
 `